 On June 30, 2014, we entered into a Supplemental Agreement to our February 2013 \$270.0 million secured term loan facility, which, among other things, (i) allows us to prepay \$120.0 million outstanding under such term loan facility, (ii) revises the terms of the loan facility to include a quasi-revolving facility where funds can be drawn over the course of the facility period in four tranches of \$30.0 million each and (iii) provides that such term loan facility be amended and restated to reflect the foregoing.
 On July 7, 2014, we prepaid \$120.0 million outstanding under such term loan facility from excess cash following the IPO in November 2013.
-On November 6, 2014 and on December 30, 2014, we made two drawdowns of \$30.0 million each to fund installments for the vessel newbuildings.
-The availability under this facility as of December 31, 2014 was \$60.0 million.
+We made an aggregate of \$90.0 million of drawdowns (\$30.0 million on each of November 6, 2014, December 30, 2014 and April 30, 2015), to fund instalments for the vessel newbuildings.
+The availability under this facility as of December 31, 2015 was \$30.0 million.

 January 2015 Secured Term Loan Facility.
-The January 2015 secured term loan facility was entered into to refinance the April 2013 secured term loan facility.
-The January 2015 secured term loan facility has a term of seven years from the loan drawdown date with a maximum principal amount of up to \$278.1 million.
-Following the drawdown of \$30.0 million, to finance the delivery of Navigator Triton, there is \$160.0 million of available funds remaining under this facility.
+The January 2015 secured term loan facility was entered into to refinance the April 2013 secured term loan facility, as well as to provide financing for an additional five existing newbuildings.
+The January 2015 secured term loan facility has a term of up to seven years from the loan drawdown date with a maximum principal amount of up to \$278.1 million.
+Following the combined drawdowns of \$215.8 million to partially finance the delivery of the newbuildings Navigator Atlas, Navigator Europa, Navigator Oberon, Navigator Triton, Navigator Umbrio, Navigator Centauri, and Navigator Ceres, there was \$62.3 million as at December 31, 2015 under the January 2015 secured term loan facility available to be drawn to fund the future deliveries of Navigator Ceto which was delivered in January 2016 and Navigator Copernico which is expected to be delivered in April 2016.
 The aggregate fair market value of the collateral vessels must be no less than 135% of the aggregate outstanding borrowings under the facility.
 Interest on amounts drawn is payable at a rate of U.S. LIBOR plus 270 basis points per annum.